shenyangHuang/TGB/README.md

 ### Announcements

+**Excited to announce TGX, a companion package for analyzing temporal graphs is accepted to WSDM 2024 Demo Track**

+TGX supports all TGB datasets and provides numerous temporal graph visualization plots and statistics out of the box.
+See our paper: [Temporal Graph Analysis with TGX](https://arxiv.org/abs/2402.03651) and [TGX website](https://complexdata-mila.github.io/TGX/).

-**Excited to announce that TGB has been accepted to NeurIPS 2023 Datasets and Benchmarks Track!**
+**Excited to announce that TGB has been accepted to NeurIPS 2023 Datasets and Benchmarks Track**

 Thanks to everyone for your help in improving TGB! we will continue to improve TGB based on your feedback and suggestions.

 **Please update to version `0.9.2`**